 The idea of leaving the comforts of home in order to go camping or cottaging always seemed absurd to me.
 Trading in wifi, comfortable beds and proper showers for flesh eating mosquitoes?
 I’ll pass.
-Despite this, when the Pixel Dreams Team (PDT) made plans to go on a cottage getaway to Kearney, I surprised myself.
-I didn’t pass.
-Instead, I found myself piling into the company mini-van with my teammates, making our way towards our 12 bedroom cottage haven.
+Despite this, when the Pixel Dreams Team (PDT) made plans to go on a cottage getaway to Kearney, I dared not to pass.
+In a heartbeat, I found myself piling into the company mini-van with my teammates, making our way towards our 12 bedroom cottage haven.

 “It’s a dangerous business going out of your door.
 You step into the road, and if you don’t keep your feet, there’s no telling where you might be swept off to.”

 – J.R.R.
 Tolkien, The Lord of the Rings

 After unpacking and getting settled, it was time to get into the cottage mindset.
 This didn’t take us long.
 Instantly, we shed off our city skin and immersed ourselves into the ease and tranquility of cottage country.
 Imagine a lion being released into the wild for the first time after a life of captivity.
 It’s a similar scene to the PDT getaway – thrown into nature for a weekend of whatever we wanted.